 House of Dagmar takes pride in following socially responsible policies.
-Our company aims to be accountable for the labour conditions under which our garments are produced, to companies we do business with, to consumers, and in general to the society that we are part of.
-Attached you find our Code of Conduct containing a set of internationally accepted labour standards.
+Our company aims to be accountable for the labor conditions under which our garments are produced, to companies we do business with, to consumers, and in general to the society that we are part of.
+Attached you find our Code of Conduct containing a set of internationally accepted labor standards.
 We advocate them to be observed throughout the supply chain.
-The supplier must look them through and return it undersigned, by doing so you will acknowledge the labour standards and agree to implement these standards step-by-step in your company.
+The supplier must look them through and return it undersigned, by doing so you will acknowledge the labor standards and agree to implement these standards step-by-step in your company.

 We are confident that the Code of Conduct practices will work to the benefit of all stakeholders: your employees, your company, our company, our employees and our customers.
 The Code of Conduct will help us to continue to sell our products in a highly competitive market.

-Forced labour shall not take part in any possible way (ILO Conventions 29 and 105).
+Forced labor shall not take part in any possible way (ILO Conventions 29 and 105).